 Well-intentioned ordinances, like those that purport to support TNR, can cause more harm than good if they create regulations and restrictions—and subsequently, penalties and liabilities against caregivers and TNR providers when no such obstacles were on the books before.

 The most problematic TNR ordinance provision is mandatory registration.
 Mandatory registration means that community cat caregivers are legally obligated to register with animal control or another local government agency and include personal information about themselves and sometimes even the location of the cats they care for.
 For most people, this situation is far from ideal.
 A person who fails to register but continue to engage in TNR could be fined or even prosecuted for breaking the law.

 Registration is not necessary for successful TNR programs.
 It is burdensome and time-consuming and will cause residents to cut back on neutering community cats.
 Mandatory registration deters community cat caregivers from their important volunteer work because they are apprehensive about revealing who they are and where the colonies are located.
 Unfortunately, their fears are well-founded.
 Alley Cat Allies has documented numerous instances of caregivers being subjected to verbal harassment, physical coercion, job loss, and eviction, and instances of the colonies of cats being killed.

-Despite these concerns, there are some cases where TNR ordinances are written correctly, however, or are needed to counteract existing harmful laws for cats, they can save lives.
-If your animal control ordinance is already being updated, or if your shelter is embarking on a large, positive policy change, TNR ordinances are an excellent tool to codify protections for cats and their caretakers.
+But, there are some cases where TNR ordinances are written correctly, however, or are needed to counteract existing harmful laws for cats, they can save lives.
+If your animal control ordinance is already being updated, or if your local animal shelter is embarking on a large, positive policy change, TNR ordinances are an excellent tool to codify protections for cats and their caretakers.
 Often, brief ordinances that simply communicate the city’s support rather than dictate the “proper” steps of TNR and what caregivers must do are best.